NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Double
      -
-     - The scaling factor applied to the auto-sizing methodology.
+     - The capacity scaling factor applied to the auto-sizing methodology.
 If not provided, 1.0 is used.
    * - ``heat_pump_heating_autosizing_factor``
      - false
      -
      - Double
      -
-     - The scaling factor applied to the auto-sizing methodology.
+     - The capacity scaling factor applied to the auto-sizing methodology.
 If not provided, 1.0 is used.
    * - ``heat_pump_backup_heating_autosizing_factor``
      - false
      -
      - Double
      -
-     - The scaling factor applied to the auto-sizing methodology if Backup Type is 'integrated'.
+     - The capacity scaling factor applied to the auto-sizing methodology if Backup Type is 'integrated'.
 If not provided, 1.0 is used.
 If Backup Type is 'separate', use Heating System 2: Heating Autosizing Factor.
    * - ``heating_system_2_heating_autosizing_factor``
      - false
      -
      - Double
      -
-     - The scaling factor applied to the auto-sizing methodology.
+     - The capacity scaling factor applied to the auto-sizing methodology.
 If not provided, 1.0 is used.

 .. _hvac_heating_efficiency: